coq/coq/doc/sphinx/proof-engine/ltac2.rst

 .. prodn:: term += $constr:@lident

-In a Coq term, writing :g:`$x` is semantically equivalent to :g:`ltac2:(Control.refine (fun () => x))`, up to re-typechecking.
-It allows to insert in a concise way an Ltac2 variable of type :n:`constr` into a Coq term.
+In a Rocq term, writing :g:`$x` is semantically equivalent to :g:`ltac2:(Control.refine (fun () => x))`, up to re-typechecking.
+It allows to insert in a concise way an Ltac2 variable of type :n:`constr` into a Rocq term.

 Similarly variables of type `preterm` have an antiquotation